IrinaTsirkalova/Cucumber-CinemaReservationSystem/README.md

 - Reserve a movie screening without choosing the number of tickets.

-- Reserve a movie screening without choosing the date and time of the screening.
+- Reserve a movie screening without selecting the date and time of the screening.

 - Reserve a movie screening without choosing the movie name